Registration

 Course Formats

-Students may register for courses in several different formats including web-enhanced, hybrid and online.
+Students may register for courses in several different formats including web-enhanced, hybrid, remote and online.
 See Clark College eLearning for more details on what each format requires.

 Registration Policies